apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Standard/Config/package.md

 ## Standard Lucene Query Configuration

- The package org.apache.lucene.queryparser.flexible.standard.config contains the Lucene query configuration handler (StandardQueryConfigHandler).
+The namespace <tt>Lucene.Net.QueryParsers.Flexible.Standard.Config</tt> contains the Lucene query configuration handler (StandardQueryConfigHandler).
 This configuration handler reproduces almost everything that could be set on the old query parser.

 StandardQueryConfigHandler is the class that should be used to configure the StandardQueryNodeProcessorPipeline.